 School begins at 8.35am and students are expected to be in school by 8.30am.
 All parents have a legal responsibility to ensure their child attends school on a punctual basis.

 Students can only enter school near to the front of Reception.

 Our Attendance Officer will be present at this gate monitoring students who are late between 08:35 - 08:55.
 The students then enter Reception, signing in using the system there and receive a print out to show to staff.

 If a student is late to first lesson and thereafter, students will need to sign into Reception, print out their ticket and go to lessons.

 If there has been a traffic incident or school buses are late, students will not be issued with late minutes.

-If a student is late due to a medical or dental appointment, parents will need to inform the school either by telephone, email or letter.
+If a student is late due to a medical or dental appointment, parents will need to inform the school in advance either by telephone, email or letter.

-The Attendance Officer monitors the attendance each week and various interventions take place according to the % for each student.
+The Attendance Officer monitors attendance each week and various interventions take place as relevant for each student.